tilt-dev/tilt.build/docs/tiltfile_config.md

 As with any other file read by the Tiltfile, if this config file is changed while Tilt is running, Tilt will pick up that change and reexecute the Tiltfile.
-If the same setting is specified in both the config file and the command-line args, the value from the args takes precedent.
+If the same setting is specified in both the config file and the command-line args, the value from the args takes precedence.

 ## Changing args at runtime
-While Tilt is running, if the user decides they need a different set of user args (i.e., args handled by config.parse, not args to tilt itself like `--hud`) than what they passed to `tilt up`, they can use `tilt flags` to replace them. `tilt flags --clear` tells Tilt to clear the set of user args in use.
+While Tilt is running, if the user decides they need a different set of Tiltfile args (i.e., args handled by config.parse, not args to tilt itself like `--hud`) than what they passed to `tilt up`, they can use `tilt args` to replace them, e.g.:
+#### Command-Lines
+* `tilt up a b d`: start tilt with just services a, b, and d
+* `tilt args a b d -- --to-edit b`: connect to the tilt that is running from the previous line, and enable editing for service b
+* `tilt args --clear`: clear the Tiltfile args (change the running Tilt so that it's as if it were just run as a bare `tilt up` with no Tiltfile args)

-Note that settings from user args always take precedent over settings from the config file, even if the config file is changed after the user args were set.
+Note that settings from args always take precedence over settings from the config file, even if the config file is changed after the args were set.

 ### Comparison to Default Behavior
 If you don't call `config.parse`, Tilt's default behavior is to set resources to